 Opening hours: 24/7

 In India, it is Mumbai that’s known as the city that never sleeps.
-Rightly famous for its nightlife, Mumbai has an incredible range of fun things to experience.
+Rightly famous for its nightlife, Mumbai has an incredible range of fun things to do.
 There are buzzing dance bars and live music bars, karaoke bars, lounges with magnificent views of the city or the city, cool beaches with street food, just take your pick.
 If you are looking for something offbeat to do, then consider midnight cycling tours and even sailing trips that are on offer.

-Mumbai by Night
+Mumbai by Night Private Tour

 Duration: 6 hours